flpm/flpm.github.io/data/notes/colophon.md

 ### Publishing

 The site code and content are stored in a [repository in GitHub](https://github.com/flpm/flpm.github.io/) and hosted in GitHub Pages.
-The site is built and published using CI [workflow](https://github.com/flpm/flpm.github.io/blob/main/.github/workflows/deploy.yml) that triggers the main branch is pushed up.
+The site is built and published using a CI [workflow](https://github.com/flpm/flpm.github.io/blob/main/.github/workflows/deploy.yml) that triggers when the main branch is pushed up.

 ### Updating the site